 (c) Special Meeting.
 A special meeting of the club may be held at any time upon the call of the President or upon the call of the Executive Committee, or upon the demand in writing, stating the object of the proposed meeting, and signed by not less than 20% of the members entitled to vote.
-Notice of the time, place and object of any special meeting shall be given all officers and members in good standing in writing by the United States mail not less than seven days prior to the date fixed for the holding of the meeting.
+Notice of the time, place and object of any special meeting shall be given all officers and members in good standing by appropriate means not less than seven days prior to the date fixed for the holding of the meeting.
 The place of such special meeting shall be fixed by the Executive Committee.

 (d) Quorum.
 Quorum of our club shall be the majority of members present.